 Eligibility for Examination

-To be eligible for the ITIL® Intermediate Qualification: Service Operation examination, the candidate must have fulfilled the following requirements:
+To be eligible to take the ITIL® Intermediate Qualification: Service Transition examination, candidates shall fulfill the following requirements:

 - A basic IT literacy and around 2 years IT experience are highly desirable

-- It is also recommended that candidates should complete at least 21 hours of personal study by reviewing the syllabus and the ITIL® Service Operation publication in preparation for the examination, specifically Chapter 2: Service management as a practice.
+- It is recommended that candidates should complete at least 21 hours of personal study by reviewing the syllabus and the ITIL® Service Transition publication in preparation for the examination, specifically Chapter 2: Service management as a practice.

 Qualification Learning Objectives

-This qualification provides a complete management-level overview of service operation including all its related activities.
+This qualification provides a complete management-level overview of service transition, including all its related activities.

-Candidates can expect to gain competencies in the following upon successful completion of the education and examination components related to this certification:
+Candidates can expect to gain competencies in the following upon successful completion of the education and examination components relating to this certification: